 These risk factors compound with each other.
 In other words, if you or your loved one falls into multiple high-risk categories, regular screening becomes even more important.
 Please remember that, in many cases, glaucoma can be treated effectively.
 While the condition cannot be cured, the issue can often be managed and total vision loss can be prevented in the majority of cases.

 We Provide No-Cost Home Health Services to EEOICPA and RECA Beneficiaries

 At United Energy Workers Healthcare and Four Corners Health Care, we are proud to offer superior, no-cost home healthcare services to qualified EEOICPA/RECA recipients.
 Our home healthcare professionals understand how confusing and complex the application and claims process can be.
-We are here to support you and your family and help you connect with the best available health services.
+We are here to support you and your family and help you connect with the best available energy workers compensation programs.
 To find out more about what our team can do for you, please do not hesitate to contact us today.
 We serve communities throughout the country.